openvinotoolkit/open_model_zoo/models/public/hrnet-w32-human-pose-estimation/hrnet-w32-human-pose-estimation.md

 The net outputs three blobs:

-- `heatmaps` of shape B, 17, 256, 256 containing location heatmaps for keypoints of all types.
+- `heatmaps` of shape `1, 17, 256, 256` containing location heatmaps for keypoints of pose.
-- `nms_heatmaps` of shape B, 17, 256, 256 containing location heatmaps that are filtered out by non-maximum suppression algorithm.
+- `nms_heatmaps` of shape `1, 17, 256, 256` containing location heatmaps that are filtered out by non-maximum suppression algorithm.
-- `embeddings` of shape B, 17, 256, 256 containing associative embedding values, which are used for grouping individual keypoints into poses.
+- `embeddings` of shape `1, 17, 256, 256` containing associative embedding values, which are used for grouping individual keypoints into poses.

 ## Legal Information